2020 Crises Confront Trump With An Outage In The Power Of Positive Thinking

 He would not say yes or no. He wanted to wait and see how things went.

-After all, losing one's re-election bid might seem to pose an obstacle to a second term — but Trump may believe that obstacle might not be half as strong as it appeared.
+After all, losing one's reelection bid might seem to pose an obstacle to a second term — but Trump may believe that obstacle might not be half as strong as it appeared.